Pasadena, California: Trains

-Pasadena was served by the Los Angeles and San Gabriel Valley Railroad, which in 1906 became the Atchison, Topeka and Santa Fe Railway, at a Santa Fe Depot in downtown when the Second District was opened in 1887.
+Pasadena was served by the Los Angeles and San Gabriel Valley Railroad, which was acquired by the Atchison, Topeka and Santa Fe Railway in 1906, at a Santa Fe Depot in downtown when the Second District was opened in 1887.
 In 1925, the historical and traditionally styled station in Pasadena was opened.
 Originally, the Second District was an invaluable line; it served manufacturing and agricultural businesses throughout the entire San Gabriel Valley.
 But longer trains had great difficulty climbing the precipitous 2.2% grade at Arroyo Seco, between Pasadena and Los Angeles, requiring the costly addition of extra locomotives.
 The still-used Third District opened in 1888, just a year after the Second District, and rapidly took over most of the longer freight trains.

 The Second District and the Pasadena Depot became well known; up to 26 passenger trains went through Pasadena every day.
 To avoid the media in Los Angeles, many celebrities chose to use Pasadena as their main train station, bringing it an association with old Hollywood.

 Amtrak took over passenger rail operations in 1971, serving Pasadena with trains such as the Southwest Chief, Las Vegas Limited, and Desert Wind.
 On January 15, 1994, the final Southwest Chief train arrived in Pasadena.
-ATSF sold the line between Los Angeles and San Bernardino via Pasadena (known as the "second division").
+ATSF sold the line between Los Angeles and San Bernardino via Pasadena (known as the "second division") following the 1994 Northridge earthquake which damaged a bridge in Arcadia used by the line.
 (Now the Southwest Chief operates over the transcon via Fullerton.)
-The LACMTA L Line still uses the same right-of-way (although different tracks) as the Santa Fe.
-The old depot is still visible at the Del Mar station.
-Electrified Light Rail was the preferred alternative to Metrolink or similar style service because the city of Pasadena did not like or want diesel locomotives traversing the city.
+The LACMTA A Line uses the right-of-way after rebuilding the route to accommodate light rail in 2003.
+The old depot is still visible at the Del Mar station, though it has since been converted into a restaurant.
+Electrified Light Rail was the preferred alternative to Metrolink or similar style rail service due to the city of Pasadena voting against any further diesel locomotives traversing through the city.
 The construction of the Gold Line also allowed the closure of the former railroad crossing along Colorado Boulevard which meant that motorists and the Rose Parade would no longer be hindered by trains.

 Airports

 Hollywood Burbank Airport in nearby Burbank serves as the regional airport for Pasadena.
 The airport is owned and operated by the Burbank-Glendale-Pasadena Airport Authority.
 The airport is under the control of the governments of the three cities named.
-Most destinations from Hollywood Burbank Airport are within the United States, so Los Angeles International Airport and Ontario International Airport are the major airports that provide domestic and international commercial service.
+While most destinations from Hollywood Burbank Airport are within the United States, Los Angeles International Airport and Ontario International Airport are the major airports that provide domestic and international commercial service.
 Other nearby airports with commercial service include Long Beach Airport and John Wayne Airport.